caioriva/pyyne-challenge/README.md

 ## Testing the endpoints locally

-There are also several ways to hit the endpoints locally but it's recommended to use [Postman](https://www.postman.com/downloads/) because this repository already includes the exported Postman collection [Pyyne Challenge.postman_collection.json](./Pyyne Challenge.postman_collection.json).
+There are also several ways to hit the endpoints locally but it's recommended to use [Postman](https://www.postman.com/downloads/) because this repository already includes the exported Postman collection [pyyne-challenge.postman_collection.json](./pyyne-challenge.postman_collection.json).

 OBS: it's important to use it because values from some path variables and request parameters require a specific formatting in some endpoints.